Parasshirke89/MyFitnessTracker3/README.md

 # Fitness Tracker - Web Application

+> **A comprehensive web-based fitness and nutrition tracking application built as a YTBSc IT project by Paras Shirke**

 A professional-grade, web-based fitness and nutrition tracker built with Python Flask, SQLite, Bootstrap 5, and Chart.js.

 ## 🚀 Features